centrifuge/documentation/docs/use/govern/governance_proxy_and_delegation/index.md

 ![](./images/Accounts.png)

-You also need to transfer a small amount of tokens to your proxy to cover transaction fees - 1 CFG should be more than enough.
+You also need to transfer a small amount of tokens to your proxy to cover transaction fees; a couple of CFG should be more than enough.

 Click on the three dots next to your **cold wallet** and select *"Add proxy"*.